Zaberahmed/Squash-Booking-App/README.md

 3. You can check which branch you are in by typing 'git branch' and the active branch will have a * beside them (example: *dev).
 Now create your own branch.
 Command: 'git checkout -b <your_branch>'

-4. Now you are inside your branch, start coding.
+4. Now you are inside your branch, start coding...

 5. After that type git add . and git commit -m "message" to commit your changes locally to your branch.